Two dead, four seriously hurt in Putrajaya accident

 PUTRAJAYA: Two men were killed while four others were seriously injured in an accident that occurred in Precinct 1 heading towards Taman Wetland, Precinct 12, here Friday (March 20).

-"Upon arriving at the location at 12.07pm, the team found that a car had skidded before hitting a tree on the side of the road, and several victims thrown out of the vehicle due to the impact of the accident.
+"Upon arriving at the location at about 12.07pm, the team found that a car had skidded before hitting a tree on the side of the road, and several victims had been thrown out of the vehicle due to the impact of the accident.

-"A total of six victims were involved in the incident with two men confirmed dead at the scene by the Health Ministry," he said via a Facebook post by the Federal Territory of Putrajaya Fire and Rescue Service Friday.
+"A total of six victims were involved in the incident, with two men confirmed dead at the scene by the Health Ministry," he said via a Facebook post by the Federal Territory of Putrajaya Fire and Rescue Service, as reported by Bernama.

-Four other victims were sent to hospital for further treatment using an EMRS vehicle and according to Haziq, the fire and rescue team carried out an operation to isolate the victims as well as clean up work at the location including cutting down trees using special equipment to ensure the route was completely safe.
+The victims were brought to the hospital with an EMRS vehicle and according to Haziq, the fire and rescue team carried out an operation to isolate the victims as well as clean up work at the location, including cutting down trees using special equipment to ensure the route was completely safe.

 Follow us on our official WhatsApp channel for breaking news alerts and key updates!